-SB 260 Draft Regulations Plan Comment Medical Group/Provider Comment Consumer/Consultant/ Other Public Comment FSSB Recommendations organization and to the plan under the risk-sharing arrangement; a separate explanation of the method of calculating each and every amount allocated to the organization and to the plan for the provision of any pharmacy services under the risk-sharing arrangement; and the time period for the risk-sharing arrangement.
-(4) Disclose in writing to the organization, on a quarterly basis, a detailed description of each and every amount (including expenses and income) allocated to the organization and to the plan under each and every risk-sharing arrangement.
+SB 260 Draft Regulations Plan Comment Medical Group/Provider Comment Consumer/Consultant/ Other Public Comment Subcommittee Recommendations/ Comments 10/26 (4) Disclose in writing to the organization, on a quarterly basis, a detailed description of each and every amount (including expenses and income) allocated to the organization and to the plan under each and every risk-sharing arrangement.
 (4) Change "fiscal year" to or add "contract year."
-Permit planorganization contracts to specify end of fiscal or contract year.
+Permit plan- organization contracts to specify end of fiscal or contract year.
 Clarify if payments after 180 days are allowed to rectify payment errors due to incomplete or inaccurate data.
 (CAHP/HMOT) Quarterly submission is not useful as expenses may fluctuate and claims lag, and encourages premature risk-sharing for organizations.
 Suggest quarterly submission of more general information, and semi-annual submission of particular information.
 (PC) (a)(4) Insert a timeframe for plan disclosures - 30-days.
 Clarify that disclosure is required "for each and every risks pool."
 (Brown) Require plans to complete these disclosures within 30 days of the end of the quarter so that providers can complete their reporting requirements within the required 45 days.
 (Hill) The specific level of detail required for plan disclosures should be set forth in the reg. including a requirement that plans disclose the detail of claims paid out of each risk fund.
-(Hill) (5) Provide payments of all risk-sharing arrangements, excluding capitation, no later than 180 days after the close of the organization's fiscal year.
+(Hill) (a)(4) Specify that this reporting must take place within 120 days of the close of a quarter.
+Provider annuals to 180 days?
+(5) Provide payments of all risk- sharing arrangements, excluding capitation, no later than 180 days after the close of the organization's fiscal year.
 Rule 1300.72.4.1 (a)(1)(5) (5) Suggest end of contract year be defined by contract between plan and organization.
-(LHPC) (a)(5) Include an appeals process to resolve payment disputes; if plan contract is terminated mid-year, plan shall provide all payments within 180 days after the termination date.
+(LHPC) fund.
+(Hill) (a)(5) Include an appeals process to resolve payment disputes; if plan contract is terminated mid-year, plan shall provide all payments within 180 days after the termination date.
 (Brown) (a)(5) This regulation must provide an enforcement mechanism for the 180 requirement that is standard in most plan/provider contracts but routinely ignored by the plans.
 Consider requiring quarterly risk pool payments.
-(Phoenix)

-SB 260 Draft Regulations Plan Comment Medical Group/Provider Consumer/Consultant/ FSSB

-- Comment Other Public Comment Recommendations

-sharing agreements is not

-necessarily tied to the

-fiscal year of the

-organization.
-As such

-payments should be made

-no less than annually and

-no less than 180 days

-after the close of the

-calendar year or other

-period specified in the

-plan/provider contract.

-(2CCS)
+(Phoenix) The administration of risk sharing agreements is not necessarily tied to the fiscal year of the organization.
+As such payments should be made no less than annually and no less than 180 days after the close of the calendar year or other period specified in the plan/provider contract.
+(2CCS) (a)(5) Change fiscal year reference to contract year, or termination date of agreement.